-Veggie or Gelatin: Tips for Choosing the Right Supplement Capsule
+Veggie vs. Gelatin - Secret Tips for Choosing the Right Supplement Capsule

 Thinking of choosing a capsule as the delivery method for your next nutritional supplement product?
 Depending on the type of supplement you're looking to manufacture and who you're looking to sell it to – deciding to use a veggie capsule or a gelatin capsule can make all the difference!

 Along with tablets and powders, capsules are some of the most popular delivery methods for dietary and nutritional supplements.
 Let's take a closer look at two of the capsule world's top contenders!

 Gelatin Capsules v.
 Veggie Capsules: The Key Differences

 Here are the must-know details for anyone looking to find the best capsule option for their dietary supplement product and their customers.

 - As the name suggests, gelatin capsules are made from gelatin, which is an animal by-product.